COVID-19 Updates from DMAR

 Vail Resorts announced it will close its North American resorts – including Vail, Beaver Creek, Breckenridge and Keystone – through March 22 out of “an abundance of caution” in protecting customers from infection.
 The operators of Winter Park and Steamboat Springs quickly followed Vail Resorts’ lead, and late Saturday evening, the governor issued an executive order closing all downhill ski resorts for one week “to slow the spread of COVID-19 and conserve medical resources in our mountain communities.”

 Lawmakers today passed a resolution to recess for two weeks amid the COVID-19 outbreak.
 Some are wondering if they will actually return in two weeks.
 Others are wondering if they have much of a choice with so much work left to do, such as passing a state budget.

 UPDATE: March 13, 2020

-DMAR announces the closure of all office locations and the cancellation of of classes, events and Marketing/Connect Meetings through March 31st.
-All staff members required to work remotely.
-Read memo here.
+DMAR announces the closure of all office locations and the cancellation of classes, events and Marketing/Connect Meetings through March 31st.
+All staff members are required to work remotely.
+Read the memo here.

-Colorado Association of REALTORS® General Counsel Scott Peterson discusses what Colorado REALTORS® need to know about Covid 19 and Real Estate Transactions in new episode of Legal Bites.
+Colorado Association of Realtors® General Counsel Scott Peterson discusses what Colorado Realtors® need to know about COVID-19 and Real Estate Transactions in a new episode of Legal Bites.